AltSysrq/fourleaf/README.md

 0 - Followed by no data.
 End of struct (continue parsing the containing struct, if any, with the next byte).

 1 - Followed by no data.
-End of stream; stop parsing this struct and all containers.
+End of document; stop parsing this struct and all containers.

 2 - Followed by a blob.
 The blob specifies an error message which the parser